Josh Radnor: Career

 In October 2016, Radnor also confirmed he is in a band, Radnor and Lee, with Australian musician Ben Lee.
 Radnor and Lee had known each other for "twelve or thirteen years after meeting on the set of How I Met Your Mother" eventually writing songs together.
 Their debut album, Radnor & Lee was released on November 10, 2017, "receiving widespread praise across the board, and cementing the duo as an accomplished pair of artists," stated Rolling Stone.
 On February 19, 2020, Spin announced Radnor and Lee's sophomore album, Golden State, out on Flower Moon Records, and premiered the first single "Outside In."
 American Songwriter later premiered the video for the album's 2nd single, "Simple Harmony."
 Due to the COVID-19 pandemic, the album's release date was pushed back to June 2020.
 Radnor's debut solo EP, One More Then I'll Let You Go, was released on April 16, 2021, on Flower Moon Records.
 Rolling Stone premiered the first single, "The High Road," March 10, 2021, calling it a "gently lilting ballad about the breakdown of a friendship on which he sings... which features deep textures of piano, acoustic guitar, organ, and snapping fingers."
 The EP's 2nd single, "You Feel New," premiered on March 31, 2021, with features in Rolling Stone, NPR, American Songwriter and Paste Magazine.

+From 2020 to 2023, he starred as Lonny Flash Amazon Prime series, Hunters acting alongside Logan Lerman and Al Pacino.
+He voiced Durpleton in the Netflix animated series Centaurworld (2021).
+He took a recurring role as Adam one of the protagonists friends, in the FX on Hulu limited series Fleishman Is in Trouble (2022).
+He acted alongside Jesse Eisenberg, Lizzy Caplan, and Adam Brody.
+The series went on to receive a nomination for the Primetime Emmy Award for Outstanding Limited or Anthology Series.
+In 2024 Radnor returned to theatre starring in the Itamar Moses play The Ally directed by Lila Neugebauer at The Public Theatre.

 Personal life

 In 2008, Radnor told the Los Angeles Times, "I do Transcendental Meditation, and part of the reason I chose my house is that I thought it would be a great place to meditate."

 Radnor is an avid Cloud Cult fan.
 He collaborated with the band to make the film The Seeker in 2016.
 Radnor explained, "What's true for me about a lot of music, but especially true for Cloud Cult's music, is that it stirs up the thing that's already in you and calls it out.
 If this film is able to do that, I'll sleep well at night."

+Radnor married clinical psychologist Jordana J. Jacobs on January 6, 2024.